strogzy/voice-javascript-sdk-quickstart-node/README.md

 > This template is part of Twilio CodeExchange.
 If you encounter any issues with this code, please open an issue at [github.com/twilio-labs/code-exchange/issues](https://github.com/twilio-labs/code-exchange/issues).

+## Please note: this is a fork of the TwilioDevEd repo, it adds some functionality:
+- join a conference room from the client
+- join a coaching session of an existing call (requires CallSid)

+original README below...

+---

 ## About

 This application should give you a ready-made starting point for writing your own voice apps with Twilio Voice JavaScript SDK 2.0 (Formerly known as Twilio Client).